cyberchitta/llm-context.py/README.md

 ### Using pipx (Recommended)

-[pipx](https://pypa.github.io/pipx/) is a tool to help you install and run end-user applications written in Python.
+[pipx](https://pypa.github.io/pipx/) is a tool to help you install and run end-user CLI applications written in Python.

 1. If you haven't installed pipx yet, follow the installation instructions in the pipx documentation.
 2. Once pipx is installed, you can install LLM Code Context: